 That’s why it’s so important to understand the difference between acute and chronic sciatica, and how you can minimize your chances of further flare-ups down the road.

-How long sciatica pain lasts: acute vs. chronic
+How long sciatica pain lasts: acute sciatica

 Acute sciatica comes on suddenly and resolves quickly, and usually responds well to self-care measures and home treatments.
 This type of sciatica lasts on average a few weeks.

 (Please note: If your pain is severe and it’s accompanied by muscle weakness and/or loss of bowel or bladder control, you should seek the advice of a medical professional.)